Publications

 Drawing Parallels.
 Invited Talk, University of Edinburgh, October 2019.

 Why I Draw.
-Invited Talk, Klis Case Workshop, Meiji University, Keio University, University of Split, September 2020.**
+Invited Talk, Klis Case Workshop, Meiji University; Keio University; University of Split, September 2020.

-A Graphic Anthropology of Sanja Matsuri.
-Arquitectura y Etnografía, UDLA Santiago de Chile, September 2020.**
+All Drawings are Failures.
+Arquitectura y Etnografía, UDLA Santiago de Chile, September 2020.

 A Graphic Anthropology of Sanja Matsuri, Invited Talk, Architecture, Space & Society Centre, Birkbeck University, October 2020.